 Please note that the following acts are not covered by the legal scheme.
 These acts are therefore subject to ordinary copyright (or, as far as photocopies are concerned, the legal remuneration scheme for the private and public sectors), which means that you cannot perform them without the consent of the copyright holder or his collective management organisation:

 - Acts that are not intended for illustration in education or for scientific research (see above).

 - Acts of which the pupil, student or researcher is not the final recipient (e.g. for the purpose of the administration of the educational institution).

 - Acts that harm the normal commercial exploitation of the source works, in particular by replacing or limiting their purchase.
-Although the law does not provide for a restriction to short extracts, you would do well to adhere to it de facto (no more than one chapter or 10% of the source work).
+Although the law does not provide for an explicit quantitative restriction anymore, you would do well to limit the fragment to what’s absolutely necessary (and certainly not a whole book).

 - Communication over a non-secure network, by e-mail or chat, via the institution’s public website, via the lecturer’s social media profile, or via a MOOC (Massive Open Online Course).

 - Paper or digital compilations of source works of any kind.
 The legal scheme is therefore limited to the use of (parts of) individual works.

 - Acts related to scores (sheet music).